flowsforapex/apex-flowsforapex/docs/README.txt

 ***************************************************

 PREREQUISITES
-- Oracle Database 12c (all editions supported)
+- Oracle Database 12c or higher (all editions supported)
 - Oracle Application Express 20.1 or higher
-- Workspace with at least 10 MB space
+- APEX workspace with at least 10 MB space

 INSTALLING THE APPLICATION
 - Logon to the APEX workspace